-It seems like now isn’t really the time to do it, but actually if you’ve got a really good idea and some soild plans it could be the perfect time.
-For loads of handy information to get you started, have a look at our 20 top tips for running your own business and read our Tough tactics for tough times article.
+It seems like now isn’t really the time to do it, but actually if you’ve got a really good idea and some solid plans it could be the perfect time.
+For loads of handy information to get you started, have a look at our 20 top tips for running your own business.

 If you don’t want all the responsibility of running your own business, you could still think about starting on a whole new career path.
 We’ve got a great article about boosting your job prospects for free.
 It’ll tell you where you can go for free online courses and how to listen to university lectures from the very best universities in the world like Oxford and Harvard.

-Despite employment laws proscribing against age discrimination, mature men and woman can still find their way to top jobs barred by young, ambitious whiz-kids.
+Despite employment laws proscribing against age discrimination, mature men and woman can still find their way to top jobs barred by young, ambitious whizz-kids.

 If you think you have experienced age discrimination when applying for new jobs or from your previous employer have a look at the AgeUK website.
 It has a whole section dedicated to age discrimination law and your rights, and is a great resource for guidance on making a complaint.

 Only a very small percentage of jobs are advertised.
 The vast majority are found through word-of-mouth and personal connections.
 Get out there and get networking to make contacts and massively increase your chance of finding another job.

 If you have set up your own business join the Institute of Directors which has regular networking events and help for business people.
 Get in touch with your local Chamber of Commerce to join up and attend networking events.
 Speak to your local Business Link to find out what networking groups they know of in your area.

 Get out there and make sure you have a handy business card and a friendly attitude.
 You never know what a chance meeting with an interesting person can lead to!